-Thus, we can see that designing tests first helps make the entire development process smoother and more efficient by allowing the coder to set sights early and code just enough to meet the necessary requirements.
-In fact, the more iterations before deployment, the stronger the benefits of TDD as unit tests from before are applied over and over, ensuring that new features do not corrupt old ones.
+Thus, we can see that designing tests first helps make the entire development process smoother and more efficient, by allowing the coder to set sights early and code just enough to meet the necessary requirements.
+In fact, the more iterations before deployment, the stronger the benefits of TDD, as unit tests are applied over and over, ensuring that new features do not corrupt old ones.

 So, in this iterative process, the test cases guide the developer in writing the code, giving this methodology its name: Test Driven Development.

 When did TDD become a thing?
-This is a difficult question to answer.
-There is no definite answer.
+This is a difficult question to answer because there is no definite answer.